callumcurtis/llm-retrieval-stack/README.md

 ## Description

-This project aims to develop a cloud-based system to embed and store arbitrary user data, facilitating semantic search and retrieval of personal or organizational knowledge for input to GPT-4 and other language models.
+Cloud-based system to embed and store arbitrary user data, facilitating semantic search and retrieval of personal or organizational knowledge for input to GPT-4 and other language models.

-Systems like this one are useful for improving the relevance and quality of large language model outputs, as they supply the model with additional context from a knowledge base of the user's choosing - allowing the model's knowledge to be supplemented on the fly.
+Systems like this are useful for improving the relevance and quality of large language model outputs, as they supply the model with additional context from a knowledge base of the user's choosing - allowing the model's knowledge to be supplemented on the fly.
 For more information, see the [Retrieval-Augmented Generation (RAG) paper](https://arxiv.org/abs/2005.11401).

 ## Advantages over Existing Solutions